eudoxia0/eudoxia0.github.io/article/_posts/2023-06-02-sketch-post-orm.md

         - design a sane query language with sane syntax and type checking
         - make it feature-complete to native postgres
         - make it compile to efficient sql
+  - discriminated records
+    - we need sum types
+    - java has sum types now
+    - the world needs sum types
+    - humanity cannot survive this century without sum types
+  - maybe we can use stored procedures
 - the complete sketch